sundews/Sundew.DiscriminatedUnions/README.md

 In order that the inheritance hierarchy remain closed (All cases in the same assembly), an analyzer ensure that unions are not derived from in referencing assemblies.
 Similarly all case classes should be sealed.

-Create a union by inheriting from an abstract base (record) class (or interface) marked with the Union attribute to build various cases.
+Create a union by inheriting from an abstract base (record) class (or interface) marked with the DiscriminatedUnion attribute to build various cases.
+Either specify the partial keyword to the union for a source generator to implement factory methods or use the codefix PDU0001 to generate them.

 ## Sample
 ### Defining a union